Volkswagen Golf R Review 2025: Price, specs & boot space

 Handling and ride quality: What is the Volkswagen Golf R like to drive?

-"Make sure you tick the Dynamic Chassis Control option, which turns the Volkswagen Golf R into a proper Jekyl and Hyde car - it's comfortable when you want it to be, incredibly fast when you don't.
-But it's not all that thrilling somehow. "
+"Make sure you tick the Dynamic Chassis Control option, which turns the Volkswagen Golf R into a proper Jekyl and Hyde car – it's comfortable when you want it to be, incredibly fast when you don't.
+But it's not all that thrilling somehow."

-Volkswagen Golf R Review 2023: rear estate
+Volkswagen Golf R Review: driving

 If you only select one option when buying a Volkswagen Golf R new, go for the Dynamic Chassis Control.
 For a reasonable £800 or so it gives you suspension control with a broad spread between comfort and sharpness.

-Doing so make the Golf R a superb all-rounder.
+Doing so makes the Golf R a superb all-rounder.
 Keep the dampers in their most relaxed setting and the ride is nearly as smooth as a regular Golf, staying smooth and unruffled until the big 19-inch wheels get caught out by a particularly sharp road crater.
 Ramp things up into the Sport damper settings and the body control is tight, meaning there's very little lean in the bends.

-It means that, while the Volkswagen Golf R ultimately isn't as engaging on the limit as, say, a Honda Civic Type R, it's more capable more of the time.
+It means that, while the Volkswagen Golf R ultimately isn't as engaging on the limit as, say, a Honda Civic Type R, it's more capable, more of the time.
 Four-wheel drive grip means even the worst winter weather doesn't faze the Golf, whereas the Civic struggles to put its power through the front wheels once it gets rainy or cold.

 Whereas the old Volkswagen Golf R was a bit one-dimensional in how it drove (turn into a corner, grip and go) the latest model is cleverer.
 Previously it was front-wheel drive until grip ran out, when the rear wheels would get some power sent to them.
 Now, though, the Golf R can split power between both axles and even between each individual wheel where there's the most grip.